xgaia/xgaia.github.io/_site/askomics/jobim/2019/README.md

 --

 - Reach a larger user base
-    - Offer a library of templates and
+    - Offer a library of templates (TSV headers)
-    -  queries
+    - Provides query templates

 --

-- Extend query expressivity (and/or)
+- Extend query expressivity (and/or
+)

 --